 The book is divided into five sections.

-- 2. Why Is It so Hard?
-Notes how our contemporary culture conspires against taking time out for solitude and prayer, and how our own ego—with its fears, restlessness, and narcissism—can work against developing a deeper relationship with God through prayer.
+- Why Is It so Hard?
+Our contemporary culture seems to conspire against taking time out for solitude and prayer; our own ego—with its fears, restlessness, and narcissism—can also work against developing a deeper relationship with God through prayer.

-- 3. What Is Prayer?
-Outlines the two basic types of prayer, that is, affective (personal) and priestly (for the world).
-This section also notes the many ways or methods for each type of prayer, such as meditation, contemplation, the divine office, the Mass, and Scripture.
+- What Is Prayer?
+Outlines the two basic types of prayer: affective (personal) and priestly (for the world).
+Notes the many methods for each type of prayer, such as meditation, contemplation, the divine office, the Mass, and Scripture.

-- 4. Sticking with It When It Gets Hard.
-This section covers the development of mature prayer, discussing ways to pray in times of boredom, disillusionment, crisis, helplessness, or after a loved one’s death.
+- Sticking with It When It Gets Hard.
+Covers the development of mature prayer, discussing ways to pray in times of boredom, disillusionment, crisis, helplessness, or after a loved one’s death.

 - 5. Mysticism.
 Here we learn about this increasingly popular form of intimate relationship with God.

-This is a book for all manner of believer, whether your faith is solidly rooted in Catholicism, wavering between the Christianity of childhood and non-participatory faith as an adult, or just not sure what you believe—or whether you believe at all.
-It addresses topics that typify our culture, such as narcissism, pragmatism, efficiency, and self-gratification, and that work against a healthy spiritual life.
-Finally, the book takes us to a place of contact and comfort, in relationship not only with God but with our true selves as well.
+This is a book for all manner of believer, whether your faith is solidly rooted, wavering between childhood religion and adult faith, or just not sure what you believe—or whether you believe at all.
+It addresses topics such as narcissism, pragmatism, efficiency, and self-gratification that work against a healthy spiritual life.
+Rolheiser takes us to a place of contact and comfort, in relationship not only with God but with our true selves as well.

 Get the free study guide here.